-Being diagnosed as HIV can for some be distressing.
+Being diagnosed as HIV can be distressing for some people.

 As well as understanding what this means for their health, people often have concerns about what other people will think.

 Progression in public perceptions and knowledge have not kept pace with that of treatment and this often leads to false perceptions and stigma.